BS in Psychology

 Students who successfully complete the Psychology Department Honors Program (PSYC 490 Psychology Honors I, PSYC 491 Psychology Honors II, and PSYC 492 RS: Psychology Honors III) with an honors thesis/project focused on developmental psychology may, with approval of their thesis committees and the associate chair for undergraduate studies, substitute their honors work for one course in the concentration.

-PSYC 211 Developmental Psychology (Mason Core) 3
+PSYC 211 Lifespan Development (Mason Core) 3

 PSYC 313 Child Development 3